vanhoefm/fragattacks/research/README.md

   In mixed mode, non-EAPOL data frames were not sent when injected before authentication.
 After authentication, these were transmitted. **Is that patchable?**

-  **Note: with an ath9k_htc we can inject frames with spoofed MAC addresses before and after** **authenticating in client/monitor mode.
+  **Note: with an ath9k_htc I can inject frames with spoofed MAC addresses before and after** **authenticating in client/monitor mode.
 Same thing in AP/monitor mode.
 But capturing is unreliable.**

+#### AWUS036ACH

+The AWUS036ACH was tested on Kali Linux after installing the driver using the instructions on [https://github.com/aircrack-ng/rtl8812au](GitHub).
+Before pluggin in the device, you must execute `modprobe 88XXau rtw_monitor_retransmit=1`.
+Once my changes have been accepted upstream you can instead simply install the driver using `sudo apt install realtek-rtl88xxau-dkms`.
+Note that this device is generally not supported by default in most Linux distributions and requires manual installation of drivers.

+#### Intel AX200

+I tested the Intel AX200 as well and found that it is _not_ compatible with the test tool: its firmware crashes after sending a fragmented frame.

 ## TODOs